-- i) After a diagnosis of cCMV infection has been made, additional investigations are necessary to evaluate the extent of disease (Table 3) and to assist with discussions regarding prognosis and treatment.
-Current research only supports the decision to treat within 4 weeks of age.
-Clinicians must be mindful of this target further research is currently underway to evaluate later treatment of cCMV disease.
-See Section 8 Treatment for further information. - ii) Follow your local trust's flowchart for your specific pathway to ensure timely management (Appendix E)
+- After a diagnosis of cCMV infection has been made, additional investigations are necessary to evaluate the extent of disease (Table 3) and to assist with discussions regarding prognosis and treatment.
+Current research, on balance, supports the decision to treat within 4 weeks of age, with some paediatric, infectious diseases, specialists, considering treatment up to age 3 months in light of concert trial data (non-randomised study).
+Clinicians must be mindful of the ideal timeframe for diagnosis and treatment window target.
+All cases, including those falling outside this timeframe should be discussed with local/national specialists to ensure optimal and personalised care.
+See Section 8 Treatment - for further information. - ii) Follow your local trust's flowchart for your specific pathway to ensure timely management (Appendix E)